-The academy has gained the respect and trust of the practices that use our services with many practices returning to use our services when new apprentices are required
+The academy has gained the respect and trust of the practices that use our services, with many practices returning to us when the need to recruit a new apprentice arises.

 The national average of apprentices completing the Diploma in Dental Nursing is 75%.

 The academy staff will take the time and effort to find the most suitable apprentice to meet the needs of your practice.
 This saves you time and money in the recruitment process.
-All candidates complete a rigorous interview to gain a position with the academy.
+All candidates complete a rigorous 3 stage interview process, to gain a position with the academy.
 Once they have secured a placement in a dental practice they will receive a full induction.
-All our staff are highly trained, qualified and passionate tutors/assessors, they have up to 30 years of experience.
+All our tutors are highly trained, qualified and passionate about teaching, with combined experience of over 80 years.

-Employers can choose to pay the apprenticeship wage of £3.90 per hour for the first 12 months which makes the cost of funding an apprentices wage manageable.
+Employers can choose to pay the National Apprenticeship Wage, for the first 12 months which makes the cost of funding an apprentices wage manageable.
 Having said that we would always recommend taking in to account the apprentices’ personal circumstances when agreeing their wage.
 From 12 months, the National Minimum Wage, appropriate for their age, applies for the remainder of their apprenticeship.

 The employer and learner are liable for both the DBS check and Hepatitis B vaccinations.

-An apprentice should be employed for a minimum of 30 hours per week, to enable them to complete the course in a timely manner (15 – 18 months).
+An apprentice must be employed for a minimum of 30 hours and a maximum of 40 hours per week, to enable them to complete the course in a timely manner (18 months).

-Each learner will require a ‘designated mentor’ this could be a dentist or nurse, someone to offer help, support and advice where necessary.
+Each learner will require a ‘designated mentor’ this could be a dentist or nurse, someone with the required qualifications to offer help, support and guidance where necessary.
 The learners will require 20% of their working week for “off the job” training.
 This is achieved through the initial time with their mentor and time spend at college.
 With the remaining percentage of time, taken during the rest of the working week enabling flexibility for the practice to cope with the demands of a normal working week.

 The tutor/assessor will visit the learner in practice, every 8-10 weeks to complete progress reviews, one to one sessions and workplace observations, these are carried out discretely, to ensure minimal disruption to the practice and are to ensure that the highest standard of nursing is maintained.

-Each apprentice is required to take an end-point assessment to complete their apprenticeship.
-The assessment will be carried out by an independent registered end-point assessment organisation, i.e City & Guilds.
+The assessment will be carried out by City & Guilds, an independent registered end-point assessment organisation.